International Students Support

 - Program-designated CPT course: If your program has a program designated CPT course, you must enroll in that course for CPT approval.

-- Independent Study Curriculum Practical Training (CPT) course (EDUC9998): If your program does not offer a designated CPT course, you may use the independent study CPT course instead.
+- Independent Study Course (EDUC9999): If your program does not offer a designated CPT course, you may use the independent study course for CPT instead.

-- Students must provide a written proposal that describes the tasks they will undertake, outlines the details of the position or internship, and explains how it relates to their degree program and constitutes an integral part of their students.
-The proposal must also state that the student will work with the faculty member to complete all academic assignments for the course and submit the Mid-Point and Final Progress reports.
+- Students must provide a written proposal that describes the tasks they will undertake, provides the details of the position or internship and explains how it relates to their degree program and constitutes an integral part of their studies; and states that the student will work with the faculty member to complete all academic assignments for the course.

-- The faculty member will evaluate students' progress reports and assign an "S" (Satisfactory) or a "U" (Unsatisfactory) grade for the course.
+- The faculty member will evaluate students' progress reports and grade this independent study course as a regular course unit.

 - Additional information for doctoral students: If a doctoral student is on dissertation status and plans to use the dissertation course as the CPT course, the faculty advisor must provide a signed letter explaining how the internship supports the student’s dissertation work, in addition to the internship offer letter.